icholy/replace/README.md

 * The `replace` functions should not save or modify any `[]byte` parameters they recieve.
 * If a match is longer than `MaxMatchSize` it may be skipped (Default 2kb).
 * For better performance, reduce the `MaxMatchSize` size to the largest possible match.
+* Do not use with [transform.Chain](https://pkg.go.dev/golang.org/x/text/transform#Chain), see https://github.com/golang/go/issues/49117.